-- He must have graduated from a recognized institution with the M.Div. degree or its equivalent. - Normally, the applicant's transcripts must show an average minimum grade of B during his M.Div. studies.
-A limited number of students with an average grade lower than B may be admitted on a probationary basis, if otherwise acceptable. - The applicant must normally have completed four years of significant vocational ministry subsequent to receiving the M.Div. degree.
-In exceptional instances, applicants may be considered who have fewer than four years of post-M.Div. experience, but never those with fewer than two years. - The applicant must demonstrate growth and competence in church ministry and leadership.
-He must give evidence of the potential to minister effectively while successfully completing doctoral studies. - The applicant must be engaged in vocational ministry when he enters the program.
-If at any time he leaves vocational ministry, he may be suspended from the program. - The applicant must secure the endorsement of his church or other ministry to pursue the Doctor of Ministry program.
-References from others who know his ministry will also be required.
+- The student must have graduated from a recognized institution with an M.Div. degree or its equivalent. - Normally, the applicant's transcripts must show an average minimum grade of B during his M.Div. studies.
+A limited number of students with an average grade lower than B may be admitted on a probationary basis, if otherwise acceptable. - The applicant must normally have completed 3 years of significant vocational ministry (paid or unpaid) or logged at least 100 hours of biblical counseling subsequent to receiving the M.Div. degree. - Applicants must demonstrate growth and competence in church or parachurch ministry and leadership.
+They must give evidence of the potential to minister effectively while successfully completing doctoral studies. - Applicants must be engaged in vocational ministry when entering the program.
+If at any time they leave vocational ministry, they may be suspended from the program. - Applicants must secure the endorsement of their church or other ministry to pursue the Doctor of Ministry program.
+References from others who know their ministry will also be required.
 Forms are provided and procedures are specified in the application packet. - The applicant may be required to pass an entrance interview with a faculty committee.
 In some cases, the student may be granted provisional acceptance and the interview may be held in connection with the student's first seminar. - The applicant must demonstrate the ability to use the English language with skill and precision.
-Normally, the student will submit a thesis or extended research paper that he has previously written.
-Otherwise, the faculty may administer an examination in connection with the application.
-Students from outside the United States whose first language is not English are required to take the Test of English as a Foreign Language (TOEFL). - At the faculty's discretion, the applicant may be required to pass a written examination of academic, theological, and biblical competence. - The applicant must meet all spiritual and doctrinal requirements for general admission into Central Baptist Theological Seminary.
+Normally, the applicant will submit a 1500-word philosophy of ministry or biblical counseling paper in proper Turabian form. - At the faculty's discretion, the applicant may be required to pass a written examination of academic, theological, and biblical competence. - The applicant must meet all spiritual and doctrinal requirements for general admission into Central Baptist Theological Seminary.